 Patients with the following criteria may be considered candidates for vertebroplasty or kyphoplasty:

-- Osteoporotic VCFs in any area of the spine that have been present for more than two weeks, causing moderate to severe pain and unresponsive to conservative therapy
+- Osteoporotic VCFs in any area of the spine that has been present for more than two weeks, causing moderate to severe pain and unresponsive to conservative therapy

 - Painful metastases and multiple myelomas